tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-synonym-map.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Update synonym map (Azure Search Service REST API)
+# Update synonym map (Azure Cognitive Search REST API)

 ## Request
   You can update an existing synonym map using an HTTP PUT request.
 You specify the name of the synonym map to update on the request URI: